Dashboards: Visualize key data and performance

 • Album Dashboards

 Album Dashboards—more accurately, Release Group Dashboards—display key data for albums, EPs and singles.
-“Album” vs. “Release Group” “Album” is an imprecise term.
-We use Release Group and Release to cover every multi-track musical product—mainly ...
+Why does CONNECT call albums "Release Groups?"
+“Album” is an imprecise term.
+We use Release Group and Release to cover every multi-track musical ...

 • Data Controls: Activity Types, Breakout Views and filters